Who can get a hearing impairment?

 - British Sign Language (BSL)

-People with a severe/profound hearing loss may wish to learn British Sign Language (BSL) and can do so by contacting Deaf Direct (opens in a new window) for information.
+People with a severe/profound hearing loss may wish to learn British Sign Language (BSL).

 - equipment and support